dfelinto/blender-manual/manual/compositing/types/vector/map_range.rst

 ======

 Value
-   Standard value input.
+   The input value to be remapped.
+From Min
+   The lower bound of the range to remap from.
-From Min/Max
+From Max
+   The higher bound of the range to remap from.
+To Min
-   Start/End of the input value range.
+   The lower bound of the target range.
-To Min/Max
+To Max
-   Start/End of the destination range.
+   The higher bound of the target range.

 Properties